 This engraving appeared in an English magazine in November 1868, captioned ‘A fresh war in New Zealand: capture of a native stronghold by a British force’.
-The paper was correct that a new war had broken out, with an attack by Tītokowaru’s men on the redoubt of Turuturumōkai; but it was quite wrong to describe the next engagement, pictured here, as ‘capture of a native stronghold’.
-The scene was Te Ngutu-o-te-manu, the home village of Tītokowaru, and the attack was led by Lieutenant Colonel Thomas McDonnell.
-A previous expedition, on 12–13 August, had failed to capture the pā, and this attack on 21 August also failed when the weather deteriorated.
+A new war had indeed broken out, with an attack by Tītokowaru’s men on an outpost at Turuturumōkai; but the journal was quite wrong to describe the next engagement, pictured here, as ‘capture of a native stronghold’.
+The scene was Te Ngutu-o-te-manu, the home village of Tītokowaru, and the attack was led by Lieutenant-Colonel Thomas McDonnell.
+A previous expedition, on 12–13 August, had failed to capture the pā, and this attack on 21 August was called off when the weather deteriorated.
 A final attempt on 7 September 1868 resulted in a clear victory for Tītokowaru.

 Using this item